BoyHMN/TheHood/README.md

 # TheHood
-is a real estate agency website https://boyhmn.github.io/TheHood/ /*JavaScript doesn't work on the host provided by github*/
+is a real estate agency website.

+https://boyhmn.github.io/TheHood/ /*JavaScript doesn't work on the host provided by github*/